morgade/grow-budget-advisor/README.md

 In this challenge we were asked to develop a budgeting tool which would help someone to define goals and save money in order to achieve those goals, considering the context of a online banking account.

+We, as a team, believe that this challenge fits the best with our technical skills.
+Almost too perfectly.

 ### The Tool

 The solution is a budget advisor tool intended to be bound to a bigger banking environment, receiveing accounting data such